Parenting tips

 You must avoid the urge to blame.

-Always find out the reason for what happened and involve your child to think of the solution.
+Always find out the reason for what happened and involve your child in thinking of the solution.

 Readily show compassion towards your child.
 Let your child know that you understand his or her feelings.

-Be empathetic enough to consider what your approach to the situation could result to.
+Be empathetic enough to consider what your approach to the situation could result in.

 Be proactive!